Chalk Dust Torture has not been seen in 2 Phish shows.

 Vocals: Trey (lead), Mike, Page (backing)

 Some songs are flat-out meant to rock and roll.
 “Chalk Dust Torture” is a prime example.
 One of the most often-played songs since its debut in 1991, “Chalk Dust” has been a frequent set opener because of its ability to whip a crowd into a frenzy.
 The lyrics speak of teen angst and rebellion, as the narrator seeks to forego the mind-numbing trappings of adulthood while he still has a few spry years left.
-While most versions of the song feature "Type-I" jamming and screaming guitar work from Trey, it has also served as a large "Type-II" jam vehicle on more than a few occasions.
+While most versions of the song feature "Type-I" jamming and screaming guitar work from Trey, it has also served as a large "Type-II" jam vehicle with increasing frequency over the years.

 The first memorable “Chalk Dust” was on 5/17/91 at the Campus Club in Providence, RI.
 The power cut off during the song, but Fishman continued playing; when the lights came back on a strong jam ensued.
 Other memorable early versions include 3/8/93 where a “Chalk Dust” encore moved into a reprise of a second set “Big Ball Jam,” and 7/23/93 where the song grew out of a typically angry “Big Black Furry Creature from Mars.”